hatonthecat/Hurl/content/courses/course2/index.md

 ![image](https://github.com/hatonthecat/Hurl/assets/76194453/0e7f635a-2fd5-4bb5-aa97-955a539a7ea6)

 Sartre died in 1980. _Simulacra and Simulation_ was written in 1981.
-Hyperreality began on or around 1968.
+Hyperreality first opened in Anaheim, California in 1955.
+Hyperreality went fully online on in May, 1968.